-Mouth care is considered unskilled only when skilled skin care, as described under EXCLUSIONS, is riot required in conjunction with the mouth care.
+Mouth care is considered unskilled only when skilled skin care, as described under EXCLUSIONS, is not required in conjunction with the mouth care.
 Mouth care under these limitations may include denture care and basic oral hygiene.

-Mouth care is considered skilled when skilled skin care, as described under EXCLUSIONS for skin care at 8.489.31,B,2, is required in conjunction with the mouth care; or when there is injury or disease of the face, mouth, head or neck; or in the presence of communicable disease; or when the client is unconscious; or when oral suctioning is required.
+Mouth care is considered skilled when skilled skin care, as described under EXCLUSIONS for skin care at 10 CCR 2505-10 section 8.489.31.B.2 is required in conjunction with the mouth care; or when there is injury or disease of the face, mouth, head or neck; or in the presence of communicable disease; or when the client is unconscious; or when oral suctioning is required.